rohitgeddam/FindMyRoomie/README.md

 The software is free for use by anyone, and we also welcome any contributions to improve our software (Please read our [CONTRIBUTING.md](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CONTRIBUTING.md) file for more details).
 If you would like to cite our repository, please check our [CITATION.cff](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CITATION.cff) file.

-#### (Write about problem statement and aim.
-Provide a clear, high-level overview of the software.
-Describe the type of user who should use your software. make note that the software is available for free).

-## Software commands and functions

 ## Features of the software

 1. SignUp: